tatsumoto-ren/tatsumoto-ren.github.io/blog/donating-to-tatsumoto.md

 <p align="center"><img alt="BTC QR" src="img/btc_qr.png"></p>
 </details>

+## Donate bot on Telegram

+By clicking the link below,
+you can subscribe to monthly donations.
+You can set a donation amount at checkout in the Tip section.

+<a target="_blank" class="md-button telegram" href="https://t.me/donate?start=Y2hhcml0eV9pbnZvaWNlX3JlcXVlc3QtMjY1NzQ=-k1rK">Donate via Telegram</a>

 ## Cointree

 Donate crypto and send a message that I will receive via email.